 According to the American Veterinary Medical Association (AVMA), a series of vaccinations are usually scheduled approximately three to four weeks apart, with the final vaccination series being administered when they are 12 to 16 weeks old.

-The Importance of Annual Shots
+The Importance of Routine Shots

-Annual booster shots will also be necessary to keep vaccine levels high enough in your pet to protect her over time.
+Routine booster shots will also be necessary to keep vaccine levels high enough in your pet to protect her over time.
 Fortunately, pet owners appear to be keeping up with their pets’ shots; the 2007 AVMA Pet Ownership and Demographics Sourcebook reports that 64.4% of dog owners and 63.7% of cat owners received vaccination services or products during their most recent veterinary visit.

 It’s important to remember that not all vaccines are 100% effective; a vaccinated pet may not develop adequate immunity and can become ill.
 However, the benefits of vaccination far outweigh the risks.